lethaldemon/cp4wa-lab/mm/uc2/README.md

 - Check the list for individual anomalies discovered by Predictive Insights.
 You can see when an anomaly has started and finished occurring in the `FirstOccurrence` and `LastOccurrence` columns. `Summary` column describes the anomaly. `Count` shows how many times the anomaly has occurred.
 Columns like `Node`, `AnomalousResource`, `AnomalousMetric`, and `Direction` provide additional information on the anomaly.
 - There is one event with the severity `Major`.
 The major anomalies represent consolidated events found by Metric Manager.
 In the `Summary` column, you can see the type of consolidation and how many metrics or nodes are involved.

-Select the event with Summary `Connectionpoolsize is now a flat line where before it was varying` and Node `PrimaryKWPUBIIS06`.
+Click on the event with Node value `PrimaryKWPUBIIS06`, and Summary `Connectionpoolsize is now a flat line where before it was varying`.

 Observe: